Dogecoin Sees Sharp Spike As Elon Musk Says 'Release The Doge' | Benzinga

 Why It Matters: Musk had earlier in the day said "dogz rūl" in response to a meme tweet but no such price action change was observed in Dogecoin at the time.

-Musk also expressed his support for a Dogecoin developer proposal that aims to reduce transaction fees associated with transactions in the meme cryptocurrency, earlier this week.
+Musk also expressed his support for a Dogecoin developer proposal that aims to reduce fees associated with transactions in the meme cryptocurrency, earlier this week.

 Price Action: Dogecoin traded 1.84% higher at $0.255 at press time on Thursday.
 Apex cryptocurrency Bitcoin (CRYPTO: BTC) traded 3.2% lower at $33,522.73.